The Sailing Stone VII

 As the Great Bear made its 90 foot climb – clicking as it advanced forward toward the drop, Beckett felt his heart beating.
 He turned toward Adrian and they both smiled as if they were prepubescent friends.
 As the train climbed over the crest, Beckett noticed they were now being held from tracks above their heads.
 A tight, spiraling helix nine stories high, sent a rush through Beckett, with Adrian screaming from her heels.
 White steel supports passed by at blazing speed over their heads and at their sides as the train plummeted toward the river and up into a spiral corkscrew and vertical loop.
 As the coaster hit the final inversion, back into the station, Beckett’s eyes were thrill crazed – ready for what was next on the amusement park menu.

 “That was most awesome, Adrian!
 That was brimming with a kind of excitement I have never felt.
 I mean …” Beckett was tripping over his words as the coaster made its way slowly back.
 “This coaster is not about height.
 I have been higher before.
 It’s the rush and speed slamming my face and chest.
 My heart skipping beats.
 The awe of all of this is stunning, Adrian.
+My working, living body.
 Give me a kiss – now.”

 Adrian was excited for Beckett as she did what she was asked.